openequella/openequella.github.io/guides/RemoteRepositoriesConfigurationGuide.md

 The purpose of this guide is to provide administrators with an overview of the various remote repository search types available and an understanding of their configuration and use.

-Please note that this guide has been developed to best reflect the full capabilities of EQUELLA and as such may differ in appearance to your own installation.
+Please note that this guide has been developed to best reflect the full capabilities of openEQUELLA and as such may differ in appearance to your own installation.

 ## Remote repository searches
 A feature of remote repository searches is their link to a collection to import search result metadata into.
-A collection is nominated while configuring the search, into which the search results are imported for contributing to your EQUELLA repository.
+A collection is nominated while configuring the search, into which the search results are imported for contributing to your openEQUELLA repository.

 Remote repository searches are accessed from the Search page drop-down list, or on the Contribute page under the collection where selected results will be added.